Delicious seasonal gingerbread cookies are iced to resemble coins.

 Gingerbread is traditionally decorated using royal icing.
 I made a simple vegan version that sets hard and shiny, just like the original.
 I used it to pipe coin-inspired designs onto the cookies.
 You can add numbers, currency symbols, mottos, Chanukah shapes like menorahs and dreidels, or even a portrait of the queen, if you’re feeling ambitious!

 As you can see in the photos, my icing skills are not what you’d call professional!
-My piping did improve as I worked my way through the cookies though.
-Don’t be afraid to have a go – I think slightly wonky decoration makes these gingerbread gelt cookies look charmingly homemade.
+My piping did improve as I worked my way through the gingerbread Chanukah gelt cookies though.
+Don’t be afraid to have a go – I think slightly wonky decoration makes these gingerbread cookies look charmingly homemade.
 And they’ll taste delicious either way!

-This recipe makes 48 cookies.
+This recipe makes 48 gingerbread Chanukah gelt cookies.
 It sounds a lot, but my family managed to polish off a dozen before I’d even had a chance to ice them!

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)